jenskeiner/lintr/docs/project_plan.md

 - [] 2.2: Rules build-out.
   - [x] 2.2.1: Add a rule that checks that the user is the only owner or admin of the repository.
   - [x] 2.2.2: Add a rule that checks that a repo has no collaborators other than the user itself.
+  - [x] 2.2.3: Add a rule that checks that Wikis are not enabled.
+  - [x] 2.2.4: Add a rule that checks that Issues are not enabled.
+  - [x] 2.2.5: Add a rule that checks that Sponsorships are not enabled.
+  - [] 2.2.6: Add a rule that checks that "Preserve this repository" is enabled.
+  - [] 2.2.7: Add a rule that checks that Discussions are not enabled.
 - [] 2.3: Create usage and developer documentation.

 ### Phase 3: Predefined Rule-Sets and Enhancements